The TIAA Institute-GFLEC Personal Finance Index (P-Fin Index)

 The TIAA Institute-GFLEC Personal Finance Index (P-Fin Index) measures knowledge and understanding that enable sound financial decision making and effective management of personal finances among U.S. adults.
 The P-Fin Index is an annual survey developed by the TIAA Institute and the Global Financial Literacy Excellence Center, in consultation with Greenwald & Associates.
 It is unique in its breadth of questions and its coverage of the topics that measure financial literacy.
 The index is based on responses to 28 questions across eight functional areas: earning, consuming, saving, investing, borrowing/managing debt, insuring, comprehending risk, and go-to information sources.

-• Financial literacy levels among Asians and Whites are roughly equal.
-Likewise, financial literacy levels among Blacks and Hispanics are roughly equal, albeit at lower levels.
+• Financial literacy levels among Asian and White Americans are roughly equal.
+Likewise, financial literacy levels among Black and Hispanic Americans are roughly equal, albeit at lower levels.

-• Financial literacy tends to be low across generations, but particularly so among Gen Z followed by Gen Y—37% of Gen Z and 30% of Gen Y could correctly answer only up to seven of the 28 index questions.
+• Financial literacy tends to be low across generations, but particularly so among Generation Z—on average, Gen Z correctly answered only 37% of the index questions in 2024.

-• Compared to those with a very high level of financial literacy, those with a very low level are more than four times as likely to have difficulty making ends meet in a typical month; nearly three times as likely to be debt constrained; three times more likely to be financially fragile; more than four times as likely to lack emergency savings sufficient to cover one month of living expenses; and more than three times as likely to spend 10 hours or more per week on issues and problems related to personal finances.
+• Compared with those with a very high level of financial literacy, those with a very low level are twice as likely to be debt-constrained; three and one-half times more likely to be financially fragile; four times more likely to lack one month of emergency savings; three times more likely to be not at all confident in their retirement income prospects; and three times more likely to spend 10-plus hours per week on personal finance issues.

 — Annamaria Lusardi